snehpatel111/DermaDetect/README.md

 ## Note

-Due to the unavailability of specific skin rash dataset, model may misclassifies the images.
+Due to the unavailability of specific skin rash dataset, model might misclassify the images.